interior page header

 Over winter the larvae burrow into the stomach lining (where they spend 8-10 months) and are then passed out via the faeces and will hatch in the summer.

-Significant trauma and ulceration of the stomach can occur following infection.
+Heavy infestation may result in trauma and ulceration of the stomach lining.

 Disease is also caused by the larvae in mouth.
 Larvae here create borrowing holes, which in turn become infected.
 The 3rd stage larvae are passed in the faeces and over winters to develop the following summer.